AlexanderMakarov/am-budget-view/README.md

 - Application does not have currencies exchange rates source other than transactions files you provide to it.
   But it allows to perform conversions even using those scarse information from transaction files.
-  It converts currencies with direct exchange rates first, next with best multi-conversion option found by Dijkstra algorithm.
-Precision is measured as a number of days between current day and each exchange rate date used for conversion tip, with one exception - even if target date is the same date where we have direct exchange rate then precision would be 1, because precision 0 means "no conversion", i.e. transaction currency is a target currency.
+  It converts currencies with direct exchange rates first, next with best multi-hop conversion option found by Dijkstra algorithm.
+Precision is measured as a number of days between current day and each exchange rate date used for conversion hop, with one exception - even if target date is the same date where we have direct exchange rate then precision would be 1, because precision 0 means "no conversion", i.e. transaction currency is a target currency.
 - Application does not support a way to categorize transactions in a different way for different accounts.